aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationdata/_index.md

 ```

-Gets the represented value object of the parameter at given index.
+Gets the represented value object of the parameter at a given index.

 **Remarks**